 How Do Catalysts Form?

-We have often talked about catalyst-driven investing, specifically in our blog post on “The art and science of investing in the next “take-out” target”.
+We have often talked about catalyst-driven investing, specifically in our blog post on Catalysts: Investing in “take-outs”.
 Another of the catalysts that can motivate a company to sell itself is prolonged stock price underperformance despite value creation.
 We saw this with previous portfolio holdings Cytiva Software Inc (acquired by Taleo in 2011), Sandvine Corp (acquired by PNI Canada Acquireco Corp in 2017) and Key Technology Inc (acquired by Duravant in 2018), and looking at our portfolio today, we are wondering whether such a catalyst is forming for ProntoForms Corporation (TSXV-PFM).

 ProntoForms provides software solutions to help customers transform paper-based forms into digital forms.
 The Company has had a strong organic growth profile over the last five years at an impressive compound annual growth rate of 30%, with 90% recurring revenue.
 It has built up its direct sales team and added a number of large enterprise customers, several of which have additional upsell opportunities.
 Yet while the intrinsic value of the business has increased, the “market” price has gone nowhere for several years, in our opinion.
 Investors just don’t seem to be interested in a $35 million market cap software company.